mhlabs/MhLabs.Extensions.Logging/README.md

 ```

-You can also pass configure the logger.
+You can also configure the logger.

 ```csharp
 var serviceProvider = new ServiceCollection()